 Canning

-If using a salt substitute, wait to add it until serving the product.
-Salt substitutes often contain ingredients that may develop an unpleasant aftertaste if added before processing due to the high heat from the canning process.
+If using a salt substitute, add it when serving the product.
+Salt substitutes often contain ingredients that may cause an unpleasant aftertaste if they are added before processing due to the high heat from the canning process.

 Herbs and spices are often used to enhance flavor without using salt.
-When canning, it is recommended that you add these seasonings after opening the canned product for use, as their flavor may change due to time and heat during the canning process.
+It is recommended that you add these seasonings after opening the canned product, as the time and heat of the canning process may change the seasonings’ flavor.

 Pickling